 NOTE: This is a rough outline.
 The exam will be over sections 6.1-6.7.
-You should be sure to review all of your homeworks (main, reading and WeBWorK), labs, extra fun, and notes from these sections.
-Recall that all lab keys are either posted on our website or obtainable by sending me an email.
+You should be sure to review all of your homeworks (main, reading and WeBWorK), labs, and notes from these sections.
+Recall that all lab keys are either posted, and you should review these carefully after you have finished all the problems!